circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

   - `pre`: a conditionally run `workflow`, that is only executed when we want to designate this configuration as a `setup workflow` configuration in order to dynamically generate the pipeline's remaining configuration.
 The `pre` workflow contains a single job that uses the `filter` element of the `path-filtering` orb.
-This will continue a pipeline in the `setup` state, based on changes made to files defined in the regex expression defined in the `mapping` parameter.
+This will continue a pipeline in the `setup` state, based on changes made to files defined in the regex expression of the `mapping` parameter of the `path-filtering` orb.
 If any of the specified files have been updated, the default pipeline parameters will be updated to their corresponding mappings, i.e., in the case of an update to any files in `module-a`, the pipeline parameter, `run-module-a` will be dynamically set to `true`, thus, executing the `module-a` job only.